stencila/stencila/fixtures/fragments/md/parameter.md

 String parameters /par5/{type=string min-length=1 maxLength=100} and /par6/{str value='Hello world' pattern="[a-z]+"}.

+For enum parameters set the `values` property using a JSON5 array e.g. /par7/{type=enum values=['One option', 'Another option']} (allows for spaces in values) or using a comma separated string e.g. /par8/{enum values="A,B,C,D"}.
+Note that when using JSON/5 for values they can be any type, not just strings e.g. /par9/{enum values=[1, 'two', 3.14]}.

-When there is no `type` option, parameters will have no validator /par7/.
+When there is no `type` option, parameters will have no validator /par10/.